The walk-in closet

 • Equipped cabin: on 2 sides > 130 x 150 cm on 3 sides > 160 x 220 cm

-• Linear > 350 cm of extension of the wall to fully develop the wardrobe
+• Linear > 350 cm of wall extension to fully develop the wardrobe

-• Corner > 220 cm per side so as to obtain the space necessary to accommodate welcoming modules
+• Corner > 220 cm per side to obtain the space needed to accommodate welcoming modules

-In the latter case, of course, you will have to adapt as much as possible to the sizes available.
+In the latter case, of course, you will have to adapt as much as possible to the available space.

 Elements

 Composed of several elements, the walk-in closet can be very simple but also full of functional modules, designed for specific needs.
-There are many solutions on the market but the most used ones are the rack modular ones and those without doors; the former have the advantage of being very flexible thanks to the possibility of attaching the modules to the structure and varying the composition according to the specific requirement.
+There are many solutions on the market but the most used are the modular rack ones and those without doors; the first ones have the advantage of being very flexible thanks to the possibility of attaching the modules to the structure and varying the composition according to the specific need.

-As for closed cabins, the choice often falls on the sliding doors because they save precious space and are more pleasant from an aesthetic point of view.
-In addition, they can be custom-designed and subsequently mounted also with coplanar sliding, providing for the overlapping of one panel on the other.
+As for closed cabins, sliding doors are often chosen because they save precious space and are more aesthetically pleasing.
+Furthermore, they can be custom-designed and then mounted with coplanar sliding, with one panel overlapping the other.

-A valid alternative to sliding doors is made up of “packet” closures made up of modules that fold over themselves.
-If, on the other hand, you enjoy large spaces and find yourself in front of a corner walk-in wardrobe, the traditional hinged doors are the most suitable.
-In any case, since the closures make up the external part of the cabin, the choice of doors that can be replaced over time is optimal so as to adapt to the aesthetic changes of the room.
+A valid alternative to sliding doors is constituted by “package” closures formed by modules that fold on themselves.
+If, however, you enjoy large spaces and you are faced with a corner walk-in closet, traditional hinged doors are the most suitable.
+In any case, since the closures constitute the external part of the walk-in closet, it is optimal to choose doors that can be replaced over time so as to adapt to the aesthetic changes of the room.

-From the point of view of the internal layout of the wardrobe, there are various portions designed to the centimeter to ensure order and ease of use.
-It is important before making any choice, determining the functions and dividing the compartments according to what they will contain.
-The longitudinal development modules are designed to accommodate dresses and shoulder garments, while the horizontal development modules are dedicated to shirts and trousers.
-The former must ensure a minimum height of 160 cm, while the latter can vary the depth and length according to the specific function.
-Then there are drawers for undergarments and shelves for storing shoes and accessories.
+From the point of view of the internal layout of the wardrobe, there are various sections studied down to the centimetre to ensure order and ease of use.
+It is important before making any choice, to determine the functions and divide the compartments according to what they will contain.
+The longitudinal modules are designed to accommodate dresses and outerwear, while the horizontal ones are dedicated to shirts and trousers.
+The former must ensure a minimum height of 160 cm, while the latter can vary the depth and length depending on the specific function.
+Then there are the drawers for underwear and the shelves to accommodate shoes and accessories.

-The first and indispensable is the coat hanger: classic or tilting, the important thing is that it adapts to everyone’s needs: large enough to accommodate coats, evening dresses and trousers of different heights.
-The advantage of the tilting type lies in the practical “up-down” mechanism that allows you to reach even the clothes positioned in the highest section with a simple gesture.
+The first and essential one is constituted by theclothes hangers: classic or tilting, the important thing is that it adapts to everyone's needs: roomy enough to accommodate coats, evening dresses and trousers at different heights.
+The advantage of the tilting type lies in the practical "up-down" mechanism that allows you to reach even the clothes positioned in the highest section with a simple gesture.
 Another component of fundamental importance is characterized by the shelves: better those that can be moved because they guarantee flexibility and adaptability to variable needs.
-Perfect for jeans, sweaters and t-shirts, they are practical and allow you to store folded and overlapping clothing; the advice is to divide the clothes by color in order to find what you are looking for more easily.
+Perfect for jeans, sweaters and t-shirts, they are practical and allow you to store folded and overlapping garments; the advice is to divide the clothes by color so as to find what you are looking for more easily.

-There are also shelves for shoes, for all those who prefer not to keep them inside their boxes; for shoes with heels, the raised strips are indicated, thanks to which they can be fixed without slipping.
-The most suitable depth for the shelves is about 35 cm.
-Last but not least, the drawers with internal partitions are a very useful element that completes the wardrobe.
-Lately, not only in showrooms but also at home, those designed to store belts and bijoux are proving successful: you will find what you need without fail.
-Finally, it is possible to place boxes and containers in empty spaces that will allow you to keep your most delicate clothes away from the threat of dust.
+Then there are the shoe shelves, for all those who prefer not to keep them inside their boxes; for high-heeled shoes, raised strips are recommended, thanks to which they are fixed without slipping.
+The most suitable depth for shelves is about 35 cm.
+Last but not least, drawers with internal partitions are a very useful element that completes the wardrobe.
+Lately, not only in showrooms but also at home, those designed to store belts and jewelry are enjoying success: you will find what you need without a doubt.
+Finally, it is possible to place boxes and containers in empty spaces that will allow you to store the most delicate garments away from the threat of dust.

-What is really important is to maximize the space intended for closet use, trying to store as many clothes as possible.
-In this regard, some elements that can be easily inserted inside the cabins are very interesting; one of them is the removable men’s trouser hanger, which can hold several pairs in a few centimeters.
-Even drawers and shelves, if chosen with care, are able to contain accessories and small objects ensuring order and saving fundamental centimeters inside the wardrobe.
-In support of belts, ties and scarves there are swivel hooks and crutches thanks to which you can quickly and conveniently choose the most suitable accessory at the moment.
+What is really important is to maximize the space intended for use as a wardrobe, trying to store as many clothes as possible.
+In this regard, some elements that can be easily inserted inside the wardrobes are very interesting; one of them is the pull-out men's trousers holder, capable of containing numerous pairs in a few centimeters.
+Even drawers and shelves, if chosen carefully, can contain accessories and small objects, ensuring order and saving essential centimeters inside the wardrobe.
+To help belts, ties and scarves, there are instead hooks and rotating hangers thanks to which you can quickly and conveniently choose the most suitable accessory at the moment.

 Photo: https://www.servetto.it/it/